Creating and Maintaining a Mapping Table

 It is critical that:

-- This ensures joins remain fully sargable and index-friendly
+- joins between mapping and external tables remain fully sargable

 Initial Population from ContactHistory